jtvberg/StreamDock/README.md

    The current release works on Mac (signed and notarized).
 There are previous versions for Windows (self-signed) and Linux.

    The auto-update should prompt you as new releases come out and then, post download, prompt you to install/restart.
 Sometimes, it won't do the restart.
 If you wait a minute and exit the app completely, it should automatically restart the new version (I think I have a fix for this coming in the next release.)

+   Peacock is working now.
+I don't know why.
+I have retured it to show by default.

    At the moment, any service using Google auth may not allow you to login.
 This only matters if you have to sign-in to use (so, YouTube works (but it is anonymous), YouTubeTV will not.)
-The user agent spoofing is tempremental.\
+The user agent spoofing is tempremental.
-   Some possible workarounds:
-   - If you have YouTubeTV you can try to sign into YouTube and that should sign you in to YouTubeTV (YMMV)
-   - Conversely, if you have ABC (through YouTubeTV), signing into that seems to also sign you into YouTube and YouTubeTV as ABC looks to be using an older login paradigm
-   - Prior to being signed in, you can update the user agent to just 'Chrome' (under Preferences > Advanced Settings) then login.
-You then must put it back to the default agent or some other valid one to get the service to actually work.

-   Peacock is set to off by default as the login is not working at all...
+   The previously suggested work-around to change the user agent to 'Chrome' for login and then back to a full user agent string to avoid the 'unsupport browser' issue is now just the way it works.
+You no longer need to do this manually.
+If it sees you navigate to a Google sign-on page it automatically sets the user agent for you.
+This appears to be working for the included services.

+   Other services you may want to add that use 'sign in with Google' may not work.

 ## App Control
    - Click on the quick-access buttons across the top to load streaming services as selected in the settings menu under preferences (or use the 'Streams' menu)